bitmatica/javascript/README.md

 ## Differences from Airbnb Style Guide

   * Use double quotes `""` instead of single quotes `''` for strings.
+  * Do not add spaces inside of curly braces.

 # };